ben-kemister/development-cheat-sheets/content/languages/powershell/flow_control/loops.md

 ### Simple linux `watch` alternative

-You can use a while loop as an analoge to the linux `watch` command.
+You can use a while loop as an analog to the linux `watch` command.

 For example, to continually run `kubectl get nodes` use the following command:
 ```powershell
 watch (1) { cls; date; kubectl get nodes; sleep 5}
 ```

+> Note: `sleep 5` is an alias to the Powershell command: `Start-Sleep -Seconds 5`

 ## foreach - file input